chinamike65/hugo-tuolesi/content/book3/book3en.md

 Once upon a time, there was a man named Zhigao (Yangguli Mara or Yanggu Mara), and he believed very much in a pagan master.

-The master said to him, "I teach you a very special secret mantra, but it takes the thumbs of a thousand living people to make rosary beads."
+The master said to him, "I will teach you a very special secret mantra, but it will require the thumbs of a thousand living people to make rosary beads."

 He believed it.

-Then he grabbed people everywhere and chopped off other people's thumbs.
-A total of 999 thumbs were chopped off, and many people died at the same time.
+Then he grabbed people everywhere and chopped off their thumbs.
+A total of 999 thumbs, and many people died.

-Finally, when he was only a thumb away, he saw Shakyamuni Buddha, and he chased after him.
-The Buddha seemed to be walking slowly, step by step, and his fingers could not catch up with all his strength.
+Finally, when he was only one thumb short of a thousand, he saw Shakyamuni Buddha, and he chased after him.
+The Buddha seemed to be walking slowly, step by step, but he could not catch up with all his strength.

-After a while, the Buddha stopped and put out his finger.
+After a while, the Buddha stopped and stuck out his finger.
 He wanted the Buddha's thumb.
-Buddha Shakyamuni asked, "What do you want to do?"
+Buddha Shakyamuni asked, "What do you want to do with it?"

 He said, "My master wants to teach me a mantra, which requires a rosary made of the thumbs of a thousand living people."

 The Buddha said: "You are ignorant of the good teacher, this is an evil teacher, you must stay away from him.